 Just had to through this in the list.
 Petit Cru is a great wine bar a quick walk from the main part of old town in the shadow of the castle.
 In the summer they have the cutest picnic space after 3 pm available to enjoy after you order your bites and wine inside.
 I left with 3 bottles, so just be prepared for some great wine.
 And let them recommend some.
 You won’t be disappointed!

 Super Panda Circus might be the coolest spot in the city.
 It’s a speakeasy-type bar that might be a bit hard to find but worth the search.
 Ring the bell to get in and enter the lobby where you are given cold tea to prep you for what is to come.
 As you ascend the stairs you realize you’re walking into a different world where you order drinks by rolling dice and letting them choose for you (or just ask for something if you aren’t feeling too adventurous).
+Also, check out our entire post on cocktail bars in Brno.

 Where to stay